Thane: Builder throws huge bash as son hits puberty

-As the boy turned 17 last week, 275 people witnessed the grand ceremony in which he shaved for the first time in his life; guests were then treated to cake, the choicest of delicacies, alcohol and a DJ playing popular numbers
+As the boy turned 17 last week, 275 people witnessed grand ceremony in which he shaved for first time in his life; guests were treated to choicest of delicacies, alcohol and a DJ playing popular numbers

 Diva, a suburb near Thane, saw a unique celebration last week when a local builder threw a huge bash to mark his son turning 17 and hitting puberty.
 Hundreds of people witnessed the momentous occasion when the boy shaved for the first time in his life.

 Jitendra Bhagat with his son Dweep.
 Pic/Sameer Markande